marian-stanciulica/Foodybite/README.md

 #### Infrastructure

 Initially, I needed to cache only the `User` model for the autologin feature.
 In order to save users in the `CoreData` store an `NSManagedObject` is required.
-So, I had two option:
+So, I had two options:
 1. Make the domain model inherit `NSManagedObject`

 | Advantages | Disadvantages |